Umpqua Holdings Corporation: History

 Umpqua continued with acquisitions in 2012 when they attempted to buy California-based American Perspective Bank for $44.7 million, which would have added two branches to Umpqua's then 196 branches.
 The deal fell through, however, when Umpqua was outbid; American Perspective paid Umpqua a $1.6 million fee to terminate the deal.
 Umpqua had been expanding into the San Francisco Bay Area and closed a $24.9 million deal to buy Bay Area-based Circle Bancorp in November 2012.

 In September 2013, Umpqua announced it would buy Sterling Financial Corporation, parent of Sterling Bank, the second largest bank in Washington.
 The $2 billion deal closed in April 2014 and increased the number of bank branches to 394 and increased assets to $22 billion.

 Former CEO and President of Umpqua Holdings Corporation Raymond Davis took over the local 40-person South Umpqua Bank in 1994.
 Davis became CEO and President of Umpqua Holdings in 1999.
 In 2007, Davis authored a book titled Leading for Growth: How Umpqua Bank Got Cool and Created a Culture of Greatness.

 Cort O’Haver became President in April 2016, with Davis retaining the role of CEO.
 Davis stepped down as CEO in January 2017.
 O’Haver took over as CEO at that point while Davis became executive chair of the bank's board and continued to oversee Pivotus Ventures Inc. until his formal retirement, which was announced In late December 2017 and effective January 2, 2018.

+In late February 2023, Columbia Banking System and Umpqua Holdings officially closed their merger combining banking operations, with more than $52 billion in assets.
+The bank now operates as Umpqua Bank.
+The holding company, Columbia Banking System, Inc., trades on the Nasdaq under the ticker symbol 'COLB.'